Oxygen participates in the formation of 90% of the energy produced by the body.

 It is better to re-measure the saturation a few minutes after the first attempt in order to get a more accurate result.

-As a rule, no. An exception if you have sick lungs and you are observing the dynamics of the disease
+As a rule, you don’t need to know your OSI.
+An exception if you have sick lungs and you are observing the dynamics of the disease

 Methods of bringing the level of oxygen saturation back to normal.